 Freemasonry means different things to each of those who join.
 For some, it’s about making new friends and acquaintances.
 For others it’s about being able to help deserving causes – making a contribution to family and society.
 But for most, it is an enjoyable hobby.

-Your first step in Freemasonry begins at Doylestown Lodge no. 245, the foundational blue lodge of our York Rite system.
-To join, you may contact us by email at email@example.com or by phone to 215-348-7510.
+Your first step in Freemasonry begins at Doylestown Lodge no. 245, the blue lodge foundation of our York Rite system.

 What To Know Before You Join:

-For more information on Freemasonry in general, you may also visit the Grand Lodge of Pennsylvania website.
+For more information on Freemasonry in general, you may also visit the Grand Lodge of Pennsylvania website or the United Grand Lodge of England (UGLE) for more details.

 Meaning of the Square and Compasses: